Emil Lewis Holmdahl: Insurgents and Moro rebellion

-After a series of short, but brutal battles Holmdahl had distinguished himself and was promoted to Corporal as well as earning a certificate that declared him proficient in the Drill Regulations of 1904.
+After a series of short but brutal battles, Holmdahl had distinguished himself, and was promoted to corporal as well as earning a certificate that declared him proficient in the Drill Regulations of 1904.
 The war took a more personal turn Holmdahl, when four of his friends in the 20th including Sergeant John McDermott were brutally killed in the village of Talai, while another was wounded.

-Holmdahl next fought against Datu Hassan, the youngest son of the Great Raja Muda Ammang during the Hassan uprising.
-In April 1905 Datto Pala, the chief of Sulu invaded Jolo which failed during the Battle of Mayhbun, with 250 men, including Pala being killed, while only 7 Americans were killed and 20 wounded.
-In March, Holmdahl fought during the First Battle of Bud Dajo.
-The now 21 one year old Holmdahl then proceeded to fight to fight in the Battles of Tambang Market, Ipal, and Palas Cotta, during which he earned much renown and recognition.
+Holmdahl next fought against Datu Hassan, the youngest son of the Great Raja Muda Ammang, during the Hassan uprising.
+In April 1905, Datto Pala, the chief of Sulu, invaded Jolo during the Battle of Mayhbun.
+Pala's attack failed, with 250 men, including Pala himself, being killed; while only 7 Americans were killed and 20 wounded.
+In March, Holmdahl fought during the First Battle of Bud Dajo.The now 21 one year old Holmdahl then fought in the Battles of Tambang Market, Ipal, and Palas Cotta, during which he earned much renown and recognition.
 Holmdahl's service records had a note stating "this soldier has a military ability and zeal to fit him for a commission as an officer a unit of United States volunteers".
-Holmdahl would be promoted to Sergeant of Company I on December 15 at only age 22, which was an incredibly impressive feat for his age.
+Holmdahl would be promoted to Sergeant of Company I on December 15, at only age 22.

 In March 1906, the 20th infantry would finally return to the US aboard the troopship USS Sheridan.
-Holmdahl having served 8 years in the Philippines, and most of his adolescence.
-He had served 8 months in the 51st Iowa Volunteers and 6 years in the 20th while in the Philippines.
+Holmdahl having served eight months in the 51st Iowa Volunteers and six years in the 20th while in the Philippines.
 Throughout the years of combat in the Far East, Holmdahl had become an expert marksman, a dare devil counter-insurgency fighter, and committed to a soldier's career.
-He had also learned valuable skills on machine gunning, which would prove greatly beneficial later in life.
+Holmdahl had also learned valuable skills on machine gunning, which would prove greatly beneficial later in life.